 From what?
 From him?

 Sitting down in a chair across from her, he waited.
-She smiled at him, and it was the first real smile he'd seen on her face.
+She smiled at him, and it was the first real smile he had seen on her face.
 Even if her lips trembled and the smile died almost instantly.

 "Was it this last mission?" he asked.